Healthy Homes Assessment Newlands

 Home Assessments Newlands for Rental Properties

-There are numerous concerns to look over when conducting the home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a variety of things you should look for when conducting an house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+A few examples are:

 • Are there enough drainage and draught stopping?